alexchristie12/as2micro/README.md

 Also think about where you are putting things and ensure that you are putting code in the right file.
 Ensure that you are not doing too much in a single function, break stuff down, within reason of course.

+## Where to put stuff

+In the header files, we put required `#include` statements, and the `#define` statements in that order.
+Asides from that the only other things that we should place the struct and enum definitions, and the function prototypes.

+In the C source files, we put all the function implementations, and any global variables.
+If we don't want to export our functions or variables, put the `static` keyword infront.

+## Documentation

+The Doxygen comments should go in the header files, above the function prototypes, refer to `src/drivers/config_load/config_loader.h` for reference.